a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 			arm-none-eabi-nm final.elf

 		1. Prints symbol table
+	2. In 'C' program, we cannot just write `_edata`
+		1. It means that we want to access value from memory location `0x20000004`
+			1. Associated with the variable
+			2. But there is no value stored in any memory location for the symbol `_edata`
+				1. Solution: use `&_edata`
+				2. This will give corresponding symbol value (an address in the case) from symbol table (value 0x20000004)
+	3. `make clean`
+	4. `make`

 ### OpenOCD and Debug Adapters ###
 ### Steps to Download Code Using OpenOCD ###